iliailinskii/test-cases/README.md

 # Data analyst tech tasks
-During my career I have faced a number of different tech tasks for the data analysis.
-In this repository you can find my solutions and couple of recommendations for analysts.
+During my career, I have faced many different tech tasks for data analysis.
+In this repository, you can find my solutions and a couple of recommendations for analysts.
+## Repository structure
+* Real tech tasks solutions
+* Best practice
+* How to introduce yourself
+## Real tech tasks solutions